Xilmi/Rotp-Fusion/FeaturesChanges.md

 ### Features:

+- Star system in nearby and Midrange radii are no longer limited by "Star Density" option.
+  - Star density will be adjusted to fit the requested number of neighbor systems.
+- Improved galaxy generation speed.
 - Decreased Ship space factor minimum to 10%
   - Initial scout and colony ships will keep their hull size, and an extra cost will be added to these ship.
 - New warp speed factor.